WesleyT07/ZombieApocalypseGame/Requirement_Specs.md

 # Requirements Specification: Zombie Apocalypse
 - Game Name: Zombie Apocalypse
 - Team Members: Wesley, Catelyn
-- Client: someone
+- Client: Kennedy
 - Date: 11/14
 ## Overview
 A fixed screen shooter, the player will be able to shoot one enemy a second, protecting themselves from zombies scrolling down from the top.
 When the player is touched, the player loses.
 The player cannot win.
-Main goal to stay alive as long as possible, highscore is collected with amounting time spent alive and killing zombies.
+Main goal to stay alive as long as possible, highscore is collected with amounting time spent alive and destroying zombies.

 ## Functional Requirements
 ### Core Features